Coconut Thumbprint Cookies are the perfect blend of macaroons and shortbread, filled with Nutella!

 Recipe Notes

-Nut-free chocolate filling: Nutella contains hazelnuts.
-If you'd like to make your own nut-free chocolate filling: Combine 3 tablespoons of unsalted butter with 3/4 cup of chocolate (Use your favorite--dark, milk, or semi-sweet; I like milk chocolate best!) in a microwave-safe bowl.
-Microwave mixture in bursts of 15 seconds, stirring in between each burst for 10 seconds until melted and smooth.
-Use this in place of the Nutella!
+Note 1: Nutella contains hazelnuts.
+If you’d like to make a nut-free chocolate filling: Combine 3 tablespoons unsalted butter with 3/4 cup chocolate (dark, milk, or semi-sweet; I like milk chocolate best!) in a microwave-safe bowl.
+Microwave in bursts of 15 seconds, stirring between each burst for 10 seconds until melted and smooth.
+Use this in place of Nutella!

 Your email address will not be published.
 Required fields are marked *